andrewnelson/ClosedLoopIrrigation/README.md

 # ClosedLoopIrrigation
-FarmBeats Azure Function to make Irrigation Decisions in an orchard setting.
+FarmBeats Azure Function to make Irrigation Decisions in an orchard setting without need for user input.

 This Proof of Concept has the following components in the Azure Function:
 - A connection to the Farm Beats API to get sensor values